mimikrija/AdventOfCode2024/README.md

 Ho, ho, ho, welcome to my 2024 Advent of Code repository!
 My goal this year:
-- solve the first 10 puzzles within 24h of their release
+- solve the first 10 puzzles within 24h of their release (FAILED)
 - practice my new-learned Kotlin skills and functional programming